 Examples not considered practices: Basketball team members attending a public open gym session on their own accord; seniors organizing 7-on-7 passing sessions with wide receivers where coaches are not present; a group of hurdlers working numerous drills based on the summer workout guide provided by the track and field coach.

 Summer practice/playing limits: NAIA practice and competition bylaws, outside of those referenced above, are only enforced from August 1st through May 15th each academic year.
 This means that any practice or game activities held during the summer are regulated by the institutional policy at each member institution.

-Can incoming freshmen or transfers compete with a college team in the summer?
+Can incoming freshmen or transfers compete with a college team in the summer and in overseas trips?

 If a prospective student meets the exception listed above, the student can compete with an institution’s team in the summer.